Transition exhibitors

 Home From Home Care

-Created by a family to make the difference; Home From Home Care provides specialist residential care services to adults (18+) with learning disabilities, autism and complex health & mental health needs.
+Created by a family to make the difference; Home From Home Care provides specialist residential care services to autistic adults (18+) and those with learning disabilities and complex health / mental health needs.
 They design bespoke environments and support around each person to enable them to lead an ordinary adult life.
-Their ground-breaking unique model of care and transparent data systems enables us to focus on an individual’s quality of life and create ‘the world on my own terms’ to meet personal aspirations, delivering meaningful outcomes and fulfilled days.
+Their ground-breaking unique model of care and transparent data systems enables them to focus on an individual’s quality of life and create ‘the world on my own terms’ to meet personal aspirations, delivering meaningful outcomes and fulfilled days.

 Inclusion Gloucestershire